open-telemetry/opamp-spec/specification.md

 reduce the number of connections to the Server when a very large number (millions and more) of Agents are managed.

-OpAMP may be extended by a polling-based HTTP standard.
-It will have somewhat worse latency characteristics but may be desirable for some implementation.

 # References

 ## Agent Management